 Show your audience the success stories of other organizations that took advantage of your services.
-If you’re a nonprofit soliciting donations, then talk about how the donations you receive are helping your cause.
+If you’re a nonprofit soliciting donation, then talk about how the donations you receive are helping your cause.

-Once you assure them that there are other people out there who have decided to make similar choices, they will be more willing to buy in.
+Once you assure them that other people have decided to make similar choices, they will be more willing to buy-in.

 If you happen to be an expert on the subject matter you are calling about, It’s a given that your contacts will trust you based on that authority.